sistlalab/biogeochem-scripts-and-example-data/README.md

 Format your data exactly this way or the scripts will not run!

 For lab set up, basic soil processing you must have been completed.

-Meta data file: note of project objectives, sample layout, depth and width samples, number of samples, labeling scheme, timing, personnel, how samples were processed and where archived.
+**Metadata file**: note of project objectives, sample layout, depth and width samples, number of samples, labeling scheme, timing, personnel, how samples were processed and where archived.
-All (soil) samples need at a minimum:
+**All (soil) samples need at a minimum**:
  * # of replicates per treatment, pseudoreplicates if applicable (i.e., pseudoreplicates for SIR-biomass, respiration, extractable nutrients)
  * total collected fresh weight (g) per sample
  * sample depth and width, or area if sampling surface plant biomass
  * gravimetric soil moisture on subsample of each sample
  * pH on subsample of each sample
  * whether sieved or not and sieving protocol
- * What downstream analyses are done/to be done (e.g., extractable nutrients, pH, gravmiteric soil moisture, enzyme assays, DNA extractions, respiration, microbial biomass)
+ * What downstream analyses are done/to be done (e.g., extractable nutrients, pH, gravmiteric soil moisture, enzyme assays, DNA extractions, respiration, microbial biomass, percent C/N, etc.)

 # respiration/microbial biomass C, mason jar incubations